bitcraze/crazyflie-lib-python/docs/user-guides/sbs_motion_commander.md

 This will now start a linear motion into a certain direction, and makes the Crazyflie bounce around in a virtual box of which the size is indicated by 'BOX_LIMIT'.
 So before you fly make sure that you pick a box_limit small enough so that it able to fit in your flying area.

 **Note**: if you are using the flowdeck, it might be that the orientation of this box will seem to change.
 This is due to that the flowdeck is not able to provide an absolute heading estimate, which will be only based on gyroscope measurements.
-This will drift over time, which is accelerated if you incorperate many turns in your application.
+This will drift over time, which is accelerated if you incorporate many turns in your application.
 There are also reports that happens quickly when the crazyflie is still on the ground.
 This should not happen with MoCap or the lighthouse deck.

-Check out if your code still matches and run the script!
+Check out if your code still matches the full code and run the script!
 ```
 import logging
 import time

 import cflib.crtp
 from cflib.crazyflie import Crazyflie
+from cflib.crazyflie.log import LogConfig
 from cflib.crazyflie.syncCrazyflie import SyncCrazyflie
 from cflib.positioning.motion_commander import MotionCommander
-from cflib.crazyflie.log import LogConfig

 URI = 'radio://0/80/2M/E7E7E7E7E7'